wildonion/gem/README.md

 ## 📇 Notes

+* currently the program id of the whitelist contract is `6oRp5W29ohs29iGqyn5EmYw2PQ8fcYZnCPr5HCdKwkp9`.

 * frontend must call the `gameResult()` of the contract and pass the `winner` either 0 or 1 and `instruct` values between 0 up to 4, the contract will do the rest of the things.

 * the third instruction has an special tax amount which is %25 of the deposited amount.